timodwde/real-playlist-extractor/README.md

 I've also found a [german blog entry](https://schueckvcr.com/2017/10/24/real-playlists-rpls-file-reader/) with some more file structure information, but only parts of the reported structure were valid in my case.

+Some other example:
-Even if Header and asumed Version is equal to example above the structure of DMR-BCT855 has a different Offset for he filename.
+Even if header and asumed Version is equal to example above the structure of e.g. a Panasonic DMR-BCT855 has a different Offset for the filename since there seems to me more fields depending on device firmware.
 So better to doublecheck filestructure for your device and adapt offset

 Example how to adapt for Panasonic DMR-BCT855
 | Byte address |  Content  |